 Q: What is the fee structure for my course?

-A: Please check the Prospectus for the fee structure for the year of admission.
+A: Please check the Information Handbook for the latest fee structure for the year of admission.
 The last years fee structure is also available on the College Fees page.

 Q: Are there any scholarships available?